The Hamptons shoreline at golden hour, Atlantic dunes and beach grass under a low summer sun

 The Roundtree Amagansett

-Eight cottages, wildflower meadows, total privacy.
+Design cottages and rooms among the meadows, total privacy.
 From $1,100/night.

 Best for Anniversary in The Hamptons

 A Hamptons anniversary turns on whether you want to mark the occasion by being seen, or by disappearing.
 Both are available.
-Topping Rose House remains the most iconic East End hotel — Jean-Georges in the barn, beach service, and the address everyone knows.
-The 1770 House offers the refined alternative — six rooms above an exceptional restaurant.
+Topping Rose House remains the most iconic East End hotel, Jean-Georges in the barn, beach service, and the address everyone knows.
+The 1770 House offers the refined alternative, six rooms above an exceptional restaurant.
 Baker House 1650 provides the historic setting that anniversaries quietly deserve.

 Most Iconic